-ASML is Lloyd's-centric with a purely London-based operation and distribution model.
-ASML fully embraces and supports Llovd's vision of being a broker market, as well as accessing local markets through third party cover holders.
+ASML is Lloyd's-centric with a purely Londonbased operation and distribution model.
+ASML fully embraces and supports Lloyd's vision of being a broker market, as well as accessing local markets through third party cover holders.
 ASML aims to maintain a lean back office function utilising outsourcing arrangements where flexibility is required or greater efficiency can be achieved.
 As a mid-sized business in a single location, ASML is able to expand and contract as market conditions dictate.
 Through the use of specific outsourcing ASML maintains an appropriate support function commensurate with its underwriting capacity.
 We continue to invest in actuarial, risk management and data management resources in order to ensure that the discipline we aim for in underwriting is matched by the intensity of scrutiny given to pricing, reserving and second line of defence activities.

-Lloyd's has rolled out its electronic placement platform ("PPL").
+Lloyd's has rolled out its electronic placement platform (PPL).
 ASML has embraced this change and is benefitting from the enhancements it brings.
-Lloyd's provided a target percentage of business for processing through PPL and ASML have comfortably exceeded this threshold.
-Lloyd's Blue Print One is offering a number of radical ideas for the future of the market.
+Lloyd's provides a target percentage of business for processing through PPL and ASML continued to comfortably exceed this threshold in 2019.

+We note Lloyd's Blue Print One offering a number of radical ideas for the future of the market.
 In our opinion there is a distance to go before these can be translated into workable options but we will participate in consultations actively and position ourselves as necessary to maximise the benefit to ASML, its syndicates, its capital providers and the future development of the Lloyd's brand.